 This is far from an ideal option as the bus is generally packed and is extremely inconvenient if carrying more than hand luggage or if you’re travelling with children.
 The arrival point in Benidorm is also likely to be a long way from where you’re staying.

-Shuttle Transfers to Benidorm
+Private Transfers to Benidorm

 Alicante Airport Taxis